 Cheese is not like flour, yeast percentage, or hydration percentage, where you need to be more precise.

-For cheese purposes, it can’t hurt to have a bit of additional cheese.
+It can’t hurt to have a bit of additional cheese for cheese purposes.
 You can estimate the cheese amount and still make the best pizza!

 How to Finely Grate Cheese for Pizza